Hernias are an extremely common medical condition. Anyone can develop a hernia, including men, women, and children.

 Hernia Mesh Complications

-If the surgical mesh is not taken out at the onset of complications, it could lead to serious hernia mesh complications, which, aside from severe pain, could also be the reason for the signs and symptoms of hernia mesh rejection mentioned above.
+Serious complications can result from a surgical mesh that remains in the body after the onset of some side effects.
+Aside from severe pain, this factor could also be the reason for the signs and symptoms of hernia mesh rejection mentioned above.

 Complications from hernia mesh may also be difficult to identify.